Wall Street skeptical of Tesla's promise to post net profit | New Country 923

 Musk and Tesla have defied the odds before by successfully upending how electric cars are designed, produced and sold.
 Last quarter, Tesla nearly doubled production of its crucial Model 3 sedan just as Musk had promised, hitting 53,000.
 The Palo Alto, California, company delivered more than 83,000 vehicles in the quarter, over 80 percent of what it delivered in all of last year.
 There also were reports, however, that it was having trouble delivering Model 3s after producing them.

-The company has also been plagued with one controversy after another, much of it self-inflicted as a result of Musk’s erratic behavior.
+On Wednesday ahead of its earnings, Tesla got dinged in Consumer Reports’ annual reliability ranking, in which the electric carmaker dropped six places from last year and now ranks 27th out of 29 brands.
+The Model S luxury car fell from “above average” reliability to “below average” while Tesla’s Model X SUV remained “much worse than average.”
+The Model 3 mass-market sedan ranked “average” in reliability.

+Tesla defended the quality of its cars in a statement: “Not only are our cars the safest and best performing vehicles available today, but we take feedback from our customers very seriously and quickly implement improvements any time we hear about issues.”

+Musk has been Tesla’s most vocal champion, but his erratic behavior has also gotten the company into trouble.
 During the last quarter, he ran afoul of the Securities and Exchange Commission, which filed a lawsuit alleging that he misled investors by falsely declaring on Twitter that he had lined up financing to take Tesla private.
 The SEC wanted to oust Musk as CEO as punishment, but in a settlement, Musk agreed to step down as chairman for three years.
-Musk and Tesla will each pay $20 million to resolve the case, and he also must have someone monitor his company-related tweets.

 Now all eyes are back on Tesla’s financial performance.
 Nelson said posting a profit under national accounting standards hinges on how much money the company made per vehicle.
 He also said the accounting standards allow for Tesla to take some sales from the fourth quarter and put them on the books for the third quarter in order to realize more revenue.
 But that would make it profitability harder in the fourth quarter.